How can I reset my organization's Double the Donation password?

 Please note: Double the Donation provides matching gift tools directly to nonprofits to help nonprofits raise more money from employee matching gift programs.
 If you're an employee or retiree who works for a company with a matching gift program, you do not log into Double the Donation's service.
 You need to log into your employer's matching gift website.

-If you're a nonprofit who does not subscribe to Double the Donation's service and are trying to verify a matching gift, you'll need to reach out directly to the company.
+If you're a nonprofit that does not subscribe to Double the Donation's service and are trying to verify a matching gift, you'll need to reach out directly to the company.

 Resetting Your Password: You still have access to the email account associated with your user profile